Curriculum

 Children with gaps in their phonic knowledge will continue to receive reading books matched to their phonic ability

-Children will be listened to individually by the class teacher or TA on a three week rolling programme
+Where time allows, children will be listened to individually by the class teacher or TA on a rolling programme

 Key Stage 2